Loomeh/MedgingOnLinux/README.md

 ### Prerequisites
 - You have the Steam version installed (support for Origin may be added at some point).
 - You already have your GPU drivers sorted out.
 Read [this page](https://github.com/lutris/docs/blob/master/InstallingDrivers.md) on the Lutris wiki if you aren't sure.
+- You are running a supported distro.

+### Supported distros
+- Arch Linux (and all derivatives, such as Manjaro or ElementaryOS)
+- Debian/Ubuntu (and all derivatives, such as Linux Mint or Pop_OS!)

 ### Usage